MatMasIt/notesArchive/latest/Inglese/2021/giugno/venerdì_04/09_08_00/appunti.md

 ## venerdì 04 giugno 2021, 09:56:00

-The reign of queen Victoria las
+The reign of queen Victoria lasted from 1837 to 1901.
+This was the Victorian period after the name of the queen.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4MTQxNTE1Ml19
+eyJoaXN0b3J5IjpbMTEzMzg4OTA0Ml19
 -->